 Feng shui is about balance and expresses its polarity as the yin and yang energies.
-Yin and yang are opposites yet create the necessary polarity to balance chi energy .
+Yin and yang are opposites yet create the necessary polarity to balance chi energy.
 The polarity of feng shui is expressed in active energy known as yang and passive energy known as yin.
 Together these two energies create harmony.

-Balancing of Yin and Yang
+Balancing of Yin and Yang Polarity in Feng Shui

 The yin and yang theory of feng shui polarity can be compared to a bipolar magnetic field.
 The polarity has two parts.
 One part is creating an exertion of energy, while the other is receiving the energy caused by the exertion.
-According to ancient Daoist theory, everything that exists consists of the chi energy, also known as the life force.
+According to ancient Taoist theory, everything that exists consists of the chi energy, also known as the life force.
 The chi is composed of two opposite properties, the yin (female) and the yang (male).
 Since yin and yang are opposite (polar) properties, neither can exist separately.

 Chi energy encompasses eight elements that make up the universe.
-These include the lake, mountain, water, fire, thunder, heaven, earth and wind.
+These include the lake, mountain, water, fire, thunder, heaven, earth, and wind.
 A combination of three of these elements is known as a trigram.
 Trigrams represent the specific energy pattern of the three elements.
 The arrangement of these energies affects the chi found within the environment.
 It also has an effect on the person(s) living within the environment.
-All of the eight trigrams of feng shui have one goal: to bring the individual into harmony with the universe.
+All eight trigrams of feng shui have one goal: to bring the individual into harmony with the universe.

 The bagua is formed by arranging these eight trigrams into the balanced and harmonic form.
 Every trigram has a polar opposite partner that balances the component and helps contribute to universal harmony.
 For instance, water is balanced by fire, mountain by earth, heaven by wind and thunder by lake.
 The bagua is arranged in a circular pattern with the element of fire on top.
 The elements go clockwise and follow as earth, lake, heaven, water, mountain, thunder and wind.
 The yin-yang symbol is also called the Taiji.
 The yin yang is located in the center of the trigrams to balance out the universe with its constant polarity.
 Therefore, the yin yang represents the unifying universal force.
 This polarity is the very essence of feng shui.